-The Project is staffed by two licensed, full-time attorneys.
+Two licensed, full-time attorneys staff the Project.
 The Project is designed to assist individuals with SIMPLE family law matters.
 Individuals with complex cases and/or high levels of conflict should retain an attorney for assistance.

 There is no charge for the service.
 All persons who make use of the Project will be asked to fill out a short demographic survey.

-Access to the Project is walk-in, on a first come, first served basis.
-Sign-up to see the attorneys begins at 8:30 a.m. (morning session) and 1:00 p.m. (afternoon session).
-People seeking assistance can sign up at the Sheriff’s station located near the courtrooms on the first floor of Courthouse East.
-PLEASE NOTE: parties who wish to speak to the attorneys must sign up, even to ask “simple” questions.
+Access to the Project is walk-in on a first-come, first-served basis.
+Sign-up to see the attorneys begins at 8:30 a.m.
+People seeking assistance can sign up at the Sheriff’s station near the courtrooms on the first floor of the Cummings Courthouse.
+PLEASE NOTE: Parties who wish to speak to the attorneys must sign up, even to ask “simple” questions.

-The attorneys do not provide assistance by telephone.
+The attorneys do not provide assistance by telephone or email.

 Due to limitations on space, only the person seeking assistance is allowed in the waiting area of the Project.
-Family members, friends, etc. are welcome to wait in the Sheriff’s station waiting area.
+Family members, friends, etc., will be directed to a waiting room.